airacommunity/AIRA-Documentation/AIRA Server Configuration Setup.md

   </tr>
 </table>

-## Disclaimer

-The stack procedure outlined below has been successfully used in AIRA's cloud environment and is supported by the Quality Control team.
+> Disclaimer : The stack procedure outlined below has been successfully used in AIRA's cloud environment and is supported by the Quality Control team.
 However, if implemented on-premise by the client's IT staff, AIRA does not guarantee correct functionality.

-## Environment
+## Preparing Stack For AIRA Installation

 The following instructions can be used to prepare the stack for AIRA installation if you already have the most recent version of CentOS 7.x Core or Desktop installed, have the necessary rights (by typing sudo su and entering the administrator password), and have the necessary files.

+> Kindly follow the steps that are given below to configure the server.

-## Step 1 : Update Server
+### Step 1 : Update Server

 Make sure that your server is running the latest version.
+Below given command will update the system without requiring manual confirmation for each package update.

 ```
 yum -y update
 ```

-This will update the system without requiring manual confirmation for each package update.

-## Step 2 : Node Installation
+### Step 2 : Node Installation

-This installs Node.js, a JavaScript runtime, and npm (Node Package Manager), essential for running JavaScript-based applications like AIRA.
+This install Node.js, a JavaScript runtime, and npm (Node Package Manager), essential for running JavaScript-based applications.

 ```
 $ curl -fsSL https://rpm.nodesource.com/setup_16.x | sudo bash -
 $ sudo yum install -y nodejs
 $ node -v
 $ sudo yum install gcc-c++ make
 ```

-## Step 3 : Yarn Installation
+### Step 3 : Yarn Installation

 Yarn is a package manager for Node.js that efficiently manages project dependencies.
 This step installs Yarn on your system.